Skip Ribbon Commands

 Other sources of food poisoning

-Food poisoning may also be caused by poisonous mushrooms, contaminated fish products, and foods with special seasonings.
-Young children do not care for most of these foods and so will eat very little of them.
+Food poisoning may also be caused by poisonous mushrooms, contaminated fish products and foods with special seasonings.
+Most young children do not care for most of these foods and so will eat very little of them.
 However, it still is very important to be aware of the risk.
-If your child has unusual gastrointestinal symptoms, and there is any chance she might have eaten contaminated or poisonous foods, call your pediatrician.

 Treatment for food poisoning

 Most children with food-borne illnesses will get better on their own after a brief break from eating and drinking.
-Infants can tolerate three to four hours without food or liquids; older children, six to eight.
-If your child is still vomiting or her diarrhea has not decreased significantly during this time, be sure to call your pediatrician.
-Also notify the doctor if your child:
+Infants can tolerate 3 to 4 hours without food or liquids; older children, 6 to 8 hours.
+If your child is still vomiting or their diarrhea has not decreased significantly during this time, be sure to call your pediatrician.

 • Shows signs of dehydration